Rajashree-Rajagopal/Car-Sales-Analysis/README.md

 # Car-Sales-Analysis

 ## Overview
 This project aims to analyze car sales and profits for SwiftAuto Traders, a chain of car dealerships.
 The task involves creating visualizations and presenting them as a dashboard or report to the regional manager.
-The analysis is divided into two parts, focusing on Excel and dashboard creation using Google's Looker Studio.
+The analysis is divided into two parts, focusing on Excel and dashboard creation using IBM Cognos.

 ## Project Structure

-1. **Part 1: Create Visualizations using Excel**
+1. **Part 1: Visualizations using Excel**
-    - Develop several charts to analyze car sales and profits, including bar charts, line charts, and column charts.
-    - Save the final workbook as `CarSalesByModelEnd.xlsx`.
+    - Developed several charts to analyze car sales and profits, including bar charts, line charts, and column charts in the workbook as `CarSalesByModelEnd.xlsx`.

-2. **Part 2: Create Visualizations using IBM’s Cognos Analytics (OR Google's Looker Studio)**
+2. **Part 2: Visualizations using IBM’s Cognos Analytics**
     - Develop a dashboard/report with KPIs, bar charts, column charts, treemaps, heatmaps, and more.
-    - Export the final dashboard/report as a PDF.

 ## About the Dataset
 The dataset used for this project comes from the IBM Accelerator Catalog.
 A modified subset of the data is provided for this lab.
 It contains historical car sales data, including metrics like quantity sold, profit, model, dealer ID, and more.